TEM #009: It’s (actually) not about you.

 Big things are happening behind the scenes - and you’re the first to know:

-• The Dr. Jena Application Shop is about to open with DIY anytime, anywhere resources to kickstart the graduate school application process.
+The Graduate School Shop is about to open with DIY anytime, anywhere resources to kickstart the graduate school application process.

 Stay tuned for more details in the coming weeks.